amberarchive/C-BikeShare/README.md

 ## Cleaning
 Take 1:
 1. I only chose variables that are irrelevant to my analysis and drop the rest.
-2. Remove duplicate: As my finding above,  each ride has a unique `ride_id`, using DISTINCT to remove duplicate
+2. Remove duplicate: using DISTINCT to remove duplicate in column `ride_id`
 3. Converting data time zone: Cyclistic is Chicago based, but the columns `started_at` and `ended_at` are recorded by UTC +0 time zone.
-So I need to convert to the Chicago time zone, which is UTC -5.
+So I convert to the Chicago time zone, which is UTC -5.
 The 2 new columns `adjusted_started_at` and `adjusted_ended_at` are the new time.

 Take 2:
 Back to the business task, to find the pattern of the duration of the trip between the member and casual rider and also The pattern of renting hour/date (day of the week, time of the day) between the member and casual rider, first of all, I am going to:
 1. Calculate `duration_sec` - each ride's duration: using end time minus start time.
 Remind that I am using adjusted_started_at and adjusted_ended_at.
 This variable will be shown on the type number of seconds for each ride, for example a ride which lasts for 5 minutes and 32 seconds will be shown as (5*60+32) = 332 seconds
 2. Extract `start_hour` - the hour that each ride started by extracting the hour in `adjusted_started_at` using the EXTRACT function.
 3. Extract `day_no` - the day of the week that each ride started by extracting the day of the week in `adjusted_started_at` using EXTRACT function.
-The DAYOFWEEK in BigQuery return the day in number, 1 equal to Sunday, 2 equal to Monday and so on, so I also need another step (in Take 3) to assign the name for each day.
+The DAYOFWEEK in BigQuery returns the day in number, 1 equal to Sunday, 2 equal to Monday and so on, so I also need another step (in Take 3) to assign the name for each day.

 Take 3:
 - Assign name for time of day: I separated a day into 3 times: Morning is between 05:01 to 12:00; Afternoon is between 12:01 to 18:00, Night is between 18:01 to 05:00